-If you set a breakpoint at a location, a <CTRL=h> will automatically be executed just before the given instruction (causing you to interrupt execution and enter NDDT).
+If you set a breakpoint at a location, a $\langle CTRL-h \rangle$ will automatically be executed just before the given instruction (causing you to interrupt execution and enter NDDT).
 This allows you to interrupt execution of your program at a given point and examine and change the state of the system.
-A breakpoint may be set with the command:

-Breakpoint Set ADDRESS OK

-Each trace and breakpoint is assigned a number, beginning with zero, when it is set.
-You may cancel a trace or breakpoint using this number or using the address to which it is set: 7b9c

-Breakpoint Clear NUMBER OK or Breakpoint Clear ADDRESS OK

-You may cancel all traces and breakpoints that you have set with the command:

-Breakpoint Clear All OK

-You may list a trace or breakpoint of a given number and the location to which it is set with the command: 7b9e

-Breakpoint Print NUMBER OK

-You may list all traces and breakpoints, their numbers, and their locations with the command: 7b9f

-&ARC=APP 4=DEC=75 20:25 34044 NLS Programmers' Guide Part Five: NDDT Debugging

-Breakpoint Print OK

-A breakpoint may replace a previous trace or breakpoint (new address, same number) with the command: 7b9g

-Breakpoint Set ADDRESS <CTRL=b> Replaces breakpoint NUMBER OK where ADDRESS is the location of the word to be compared, RELOP is one of thfe following: = # < > <= >=CONSTANT is an expression with a value,

-A breakpoint may be set so that it only interrupts if a comparison between location and a given constant is true, with the following command: 7b9h

-Breakpoint Set ADDRESS <CTRL=b> Test ADDRESS RELOP CONSTANT OK

-A breakpoint may be set so that it only interrupts if a procedure is called and returns true, with the following command:
+A breakpoint may be set with the command: 7696 Breakpoint Set ADDRESS OK Each trace and breakpoint is assigned a number, beginning with zero, when it is set.
+You may cancel a trace or breakpoint using this number or using the address to which it is set: 7 b 9c Breakpoint Clear NUMBER OK or Breakpoint Clear ADDRESS OK You may cancel all traces and breakpoints that you have set with the command: 7 b 9 d Breakpoint Clear All OK You may list a trace or breakpoint of a given number and the location to which it is set with the command: 7 b 9 e Breakpoint Print NUMBER OK You may list all traces and breakpoints, their numbers, and their locations with the command: 7 b 9f Breakpoint Print OK A breakpoint may replace a previous trace or breakpoint (new address, same number) with the command: Breakpoint Set ADDRESS <ctrl-b> Replaces breakpoint NUMBER OK</ctrl-b> A breakpoint may be set so that it only interrupts if a comparison between location and a given constant is true, with the following command: 7 b 9h Breakpoint Set ADDRESS <ctrl-b> Test ADDRESS RELOP CONSTANT OK</ctrl-b> where ADDRESS is the location of the word to be compared, RELOP is one of thfe following: $= \# < > <= >=$ CONSTANT is an expression with a value.
+A breakpoint may be set so that it only interrupts if a procedure is called and returns true, with the following command: 7 b 9i

+7h7e

+7 h 8 a

-Breakpoint Set ADDRESS <CTRL=b> Call PROCEDURENAME OK
+Breakpoint Set ADDRESS <CTRL-b> Call PROCEDURENAME OK